Justol/datasciencecoursera/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+A DESCRIPTION OF HOW THE SCRIPT WORKS: setwd("~/GettingCleaningData/")

+list.files()

+##This script assumes that wearables.zip has been fully unzipped and the following files are in the wd ready to be read with the read.table function:
+ ####activity_labels.txt; features.txt; test/; train/

+## Do a row bind and column bind

+> ##Read the features data and filter it so we have only features that have mean() or standard deviations()

+##FILTER only data with mean() and std()

+# select only the means and standard deviations from data
+# increment by 2 because data has subjects and labels in the beginning

+# read the labels (activities_labels.txt data)

+# first make a list of the current column names and feature names
+# then tidy that list: by removing every non-alphabetic character and converting to lowercase

+# find the mean for each combination of subject and label with aggregate function

+# write the data set in your computer as a txt file created with write.table() using row.name=FALSE

+#check your wd to make sure it is saved there before uploading